wurmlab/genomicscourse/2019/practicals/reference_genome/prediction.md

 Do any of the gene predictions have significant similarity to known sequences?
 For a given gene prediction, do you think it is complete, or can you infer from the BLAST alignments that something may be wrong?
 Start by comparing the length of your gene prediction to that of the BLAST hits.
 Is your gene prediction considerably longer or considerably shorter than BLAST hits?
 Why?

 Now try a few of your gene predictions.
-BLAST only a maximum of 10 sequences at a time.
-Instead of selecting the first 10 genes, copy-paste your sequences randomly from the file.
+BLAST only a maximum of 8 sequences at a time (instead of simply selecting the first 8 genes in your file, copy-paste sequences randomly from the file).

 ---